 Confirmation bias is possible, especially if a facilitator or other participant knowledgeable about the software provides too many “hints” to the customer.

-Can miss more fine-grained usability issues such as those relating to placement, size, scrolling, mouse/keyboard interactions, etc. Digital tools may be more appropriate for this level of detailed usability testing.
+Can miss more fine-grained usability issues such as those relating to placement, size, scrolling, mouse/keyboard interactions, and more.
+Digital tools may be more appropriate for this level of detailed usability testing.

 Customers may hide feedback if they are concerned about appearing incompetent or offending others.